-And, if you don’t want to ride alone, you can opt for a group ride around the city.
-An excellent option for this is the “Small-Group Bike Tour of Central Amsterdam,” a 3-hour tour that includes a local tour guide.
+And if you don’t want to ride alone, you can opt for a group ride around the city.
+An excellent option for this is the “Small-Group Bike Tour of Central Amsterdam,” a 3-hour tour with a local tour guide.

 Ride a bike and socialize with a group of around 15 cyclists as you see various old warehouses, charming drawbridges, as well as the city’s most iconic buildings.

 Second Day: Visit the Famous Museums